Philip D. Morgan

 Philip D. Morgan (born 1949) is a British historian.
 He has specialized in Early Modern colonial British America and slavery in the Americas.
 In 1999, he won both the Bancroft Prize and the Frederick Douglass Prize for his book Slave Counterpoint: Black Culture in the Eighteenth-Century Chesapeake and Lowcountry (1998).

 Life

 Born in England, Morgan graduated from Cambridge University and received his PhD from University College London.

 Morgan taught at the College of William and Mary and was editor of the William and Mary Quarterly from 1997 to 2000.
-He teaches at Johns Hopkins University, where he is the Harry C. Black Professor of History, and during the 2011-12 academic year is the visiting Harmsworth Professor of American History at Oxford University.
+He teaches at Johns Hopkins University, where he is the Harry C. Black Professor of History.
+During the 2011-12 academic year he was the visiting Harmsworth Professor of American History at Oxford University.